greysondn/gamesolutions/light-bot/readme.md

 This Folder
 -----------

-I've written these as basic text files.
+I've written these as basic markdown files.
 So enjoy!